New Jacobi--Davidson type methods for the large SVD computations: A thick-restart JDSVD-V algorithm with deflation and purgation

 For practical purpose, we must limit the subspace dimension $k\leq k_{\max}$.
-If JDSVD and IPJDSVD do not yet converge until $k=k_{\max}$, we must restart them.
-Furthermore, if we are required to compute $\ell>1$ singular triplets of $A$ corresponding to the $\ell$ singular values $\sigma_1,\ldots,\sigma_{\ell}$ closest to the target $\tau$ (cf. \eqref{svalues}), an appropriate deflation is necessary.
-Besides, it appears that a certain purgation is crucial and may greatly reduce the outer iterations for computing the second to the $\ell$th singular triplets.
+If JDSVD and JDSVD-V do not yet converge until $k=k_{\max}$, we must restart them.
+Furthermore, if we are required to compute $\ell>1$ singular triplets of $A$ corresponding to the $\ell$ singular values $\sigma_1,\ldots,\sigma_{\ell}$ closest to $\tau$ (cf. \eqref{svalues}), an appropriate deflation is necessary.
+Meanwhile, it will turn out that a certain purgation is crucial and may greatly reduce the outer iterations for computing the second to the $\ell$th singular triplets.